 Residential vs. Commuter

 In the Emory Pre-College Program, you live away from home and experience the independence and responsibility of college life.
-Pre-College students live in an air-conditioned residential community in Hamilton Holmes Hall or Truman Hall, in the heart of campus.
+Pre-College students live in an air-conditioned residential community in Turman Hall or Hamilton Holmes Hall, in the heart of campus.
 A meal plan is included with tuition.